JipengYan1995/SRUSSoftware/README.md

 # SRUS Software Version 2.4.1
+### If you find long and straight lines after tracking, please check if the "max blood flow speed (unit: m/s)" is set too large and try smaller value to it.
+### Please switch the button to "All Frames" in the "Background Reduction" panel before using the "Quick Run"
 ### If you watch this repository, you can be notified of updates.
-### If you find long and straight lines after tracking, please check if the "max blood flow speed (unit: m/s)" is set too large and try smaller value to it.

 ## Interface
 ### Load Data / Quick Run / Motion Correction